Skip to content

 • v completely encloses q.

-We start by scanning through the index with the lower bound prefix, starting at the lower bound of q and ending at the upper bound of q.
+We start by scanning through the index starting at the lower bound of q and ending at the upper bound of q.
 After that, we repeat the same process with the upper bound prefix, not adding any duplicates.

 Less Than or Equal